VeroIarrachtai/Abies_vs_ozone/README.md

 |	+--README.md
 ```

-**README.md**: There is a markdown file about this project.
+**README.md**: a markdown file about this project.
 This file includes the repository's disposition.

-**1_Sampling**: There is a directory with the coordinates and the samples' disposition in the omics analisys.
+**1_Sampling**: a directory with the coordinates and the samples' disposition in the omics analisys.

-**2_Metabolomics**: There are some metabolite-generated analysis with a gas chromatograph spectrum mass (GC-SM).
+**2_Metabolomics**: metabolite-generated analyses with a gas chromatograph spectrum mass (GC-SM).
 Data from the html files were loaded into the tables.
 Subsequently, the relative abundance was calculated.
 Finally, all the samples' values were compared using a barplot, ANOVA, and PCA analysis.

-**3_Genomics**: There are some genomic analysis from the GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
-The relationship was calculated without multiple SNPs in the same loci.
+**3_Genomics**: genomic analyses from the GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
+The relatedness was calculated using a single SNP per locus.
 The mantel test, PCA, and admixture were performed in order to identify samples' local origin.

 **4_Transcriptomics**: transcriptomic analysis from RNAseq data.
 Samples were cut with **Trimmomatic** and they were mapped to a reference transcriptome with **BWA**. **R** allowed to evaluate differential expression between the samples with the packages **edgeR** and **DESeq2**.
 Subsequently, a volcanoplot was performed to show overexpressed and underexpressed genes.

-**5_INFO_PROJECT**: There are some slide-shows, summaries, and final analysis.
+**5_INFO_PROJECT**: slide-shows, summaries, and final analyses.

-# Principal analysis workflow:
+# Workfolow of main analyses:

 ## [METABOLOMICS](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2_Metabolomics)